The day was unusually sunny for Newcastle, England.

 Kimberley knew she couldn’t fix the situation, but she chose not to let Miriam struggle alone.

-Kimberley encouraged Miriam to seek professional help, where Miriam was diagnosed with post-traumatic stress disorder (PTSD).
+Kimberley encouraged Miriam to seek an appointment with a therapist, where Miriam was diagnosed with post-traumatic stress disorder (PTSD).
 Kimberley even waited outside her first counseling appointment as moral support.

-The specific counseling treatment she underwent, though essential in her healing process, robbed Miriam of energy.
-So Kimberley would bring her meals when Miriam couldn’t take care of herself that day.
+The specific counseling treatment she underwent, though essential in her healing process, drained Miriam of energy, so Kimberley would bring her meals on days when Miriam couldn’t take care of herself.
 She invited Miriam into her home.
 She prayed with Miriam.
 They looked at the Bible together, reading one passage of Scripture at a time.
-They practiced rereading that passage so that Miriam would dwell on truth, even when she had a hard time believing it.
+They practiced rereading that passage so that Miriam would dwell on truth even when she had a hard time believing it.
 And Kimberley resisted giving superficial answers when Miriam angrily questioned God.

 But Jesus remained attractive to Miriam, even when she doubted God.